AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 If the EST Server returns a HTTP 200 response the certificate request was successful and the EST Client should use the returned TLS Certificate and its chain of trust for all further requests to its NMOS APIs.
 The EST Client MUST remove any previously issued TLS Certificates and key pairs.

 If the EST Server returns any other HTTP response, the request has been unsuccessful.
 The EST Client SHOULD re-submit the request to an alternative EST Server if present.
-Otherwise the EST Client SHOULD carry on using the existing TLS Certificate if still valid and re-attempt renewal at an appropriate point.
+Otherwise the EST Client SHOULD carry on using the existing TLS Certificate if still valid and re-attempt renewal after half of the remaining period of validity has elapsed.

-### Root CA Renewal
+### Root Certificate Authority Renewal

 Renewal of the Root CA SHOULD be attempted no sooner than 50% of the certificates expiry time or before the 'Not Before' date on the certificate.
 It is RECOMMENDED that certificate renewal is performed after 80% of the expiry time.
 To renew the Root CA and the EST Clients TLS Certificate follow the [Initial Certificate Provisioning](#initial-certificate-provisioning) workflow, using the existing TLS Certificate for authentication if still valid.
+If the returned Root Certificate Authority by the EST Server is the same as the existing Root Certificate Authority, the EST Client should attempt renewal of the Root Certificate Authority after half of the remaining period of validity has elapsed.

 ### Expired Manufacturer Issued TLS Client Certificate

 If the Manufacturer issued TLS Client Certificate has expired or has been revoked, it MUST NOT be used by the EST Client for authentication.
 An EST Client MAY attempt to request a TLS Certificate following [Initial Certificate Provisioning](#initial-certificate-provisioning), without providing a TLS Client Certificate during the TLS handshake.
 If the EST Server supports manual authentication the request will be processed.

 If the EST Server fails to process the request the following actions MAY be taken:
 1. The EST Client MAY have a TLS Certificate for the target network manually installed on the device.
-This certificate MUST then be used for future [Certificate Renewals](#certificate-renewal)
+The manually installed TLS certificate MUST then be used to secure its NMOS APIs until the TLS Certificate is due for renewal.
+The manually installed TLS Certificate MUST be presented used during the TLS Handshake for [Certificate Renewals](#certificate-renewal).
+If the certificate renewal is successful, the manually installed TLS Certificate and private key MUST be removed.
 2. The Manufacturer issued TLS Client Certificate MAY be renewed by a software/firmware update, this update MUST contain a unique TLS certificate per device.
 The valid TLS Client Certificate MAY then be used during [Initial Certificate Provisioning](#initial-certificate-provisioning)

 ### Connection to new network

 It MAY be desirable that when a EST Client is connected to a different network that it automatically requests a TLS Certificate for the new network.
-It MUST be possible to disable this functionality on the EST Client and provide a manual method for an authorised operator to initiate the [Initial Certificate Provisioning](#initial-certificate-provisioning) workflow.

-On start up or on change of network state the EST Client MUST attempt to discover the EST Server using [DNS-SD](#dns-sd-advertisement).
+On start up or on change of network state the EST Client MUST attempt to discover the EST Server using [DNS-SD](#dns-sd-advertisement), unless manually configured.
 The EST Client SHOULD make a request to the `/cacerts` endpoint, if the request is successful the EST Client should compare the returned Certificate to the currently install Root CA, if the Certificate is for a different Domain the EST Client MUST follow [Initial Certificate Provisioning](#initial-certificate-provisioning) workflow.

 ### Certificate Revocation

 The EST Client SHOULD periodically check the revocation status of both the Root CA and their TLS Certificates using [OCSP][RFC-6960] and [CRL][RFC-5280].
 If a TLS Certificate is revoked, the EST Client MUST stop using the revoked certificate immediately and follow [Initial Certificate Provisioning](#initial-certificate-provisioning) workflow to replace the certificate.

 ## TODO:
+* Consider alternative authentication methods of trusted EST Clients
 * Specification of returned TLS certificate format (eg, .p7, .pem)?
-* Specification of supported Cipher Suites and minimum key lengths?
 * Generate a new Key Pair for each TLS Certificate renewal?
-* Specification of Root CA rollover period and procedure?
 * Support for server side generation of keys?
 * Consider using using TLS Client Certificates when using NMOS API, for use with BCP-003-02 OAuth